ak1bhasan/ak1bhasan/README.md

 #  Hello!
 I'm Akib Hasan

-Aspiring software developer and current student at -[Metropolitan University](https://metrouni.edu.bd/) with a strong foundation in C and C++.
+Aspiring software developer and current student at [Metropolitan University](https://metrouni.edu.bd/) with a strong foundation in C and C++.
 I am passionate about creating efficient and well-structured code, and I’m always eager to learn and explore new areas in programming.

 ## 💼 Technologies & Tools